opendatateam/udata/docs/system-dependencies.md

 ```

 !!! note
-    The repository URL above is for Ubuntu 22.04 (Jammy).
-For other distributions, see the [official MongoDB installation instructions][mongo-install-instructions].
+    Adjust the repository URL for your specific distribution.
+See the [official MongoDB installation instructions][mongo-install-instructions] for details.

 [mongodb]: https://www.mongodb.org/
 [redis]: http://redis.io/